AdobeDocs/experience-platform.en/help/access-control/flac/ui/sandboxes.md

 # Manage Sandboxes

-If you would like to view sandbox details and roles they are assigned to, select the **[!UICONTROL Sandboxes]** tab.
+To view details and roles that a sandbox is assigned to/with, select the **[!UICONTROL Sandboxes]** tab.

 ![flac-sandboxes-tab](../../images/flac-ui/flac-sandboxes-tab.png)